ahx/openapi_first/README.md

       def app
         OpenapiFirst::Test.app(MyApp)
       end
       ```
+    - Inject a Module to wrap (prepend) the `call` method of your Rack app Class.
+      > [!IMPORTANT]
+      > This is still work in progress.
+It works with basic Sinatra apps, but does not work with Hanami or Rails out of the box, yet.
+PRs welcome 🤗

+      ```ruby
+      OpenapiFirst::Test.observe(MyApplication)
+      ```
 3. Run your tests.
 The Coverage feature will tell you about missing or invalid requests/responses.